vdrvergara/3scale-pipeline/README.md

 How to use Tekton to automate API creation and update on 3Scale
 ---

-To try out this demo you can use an application on [repo](https://github.com/vdrvergara/halting-shock.git) and deploy it on Openshift.
+To try out this demo you can use the application `Halting Shock` on [repo](https://github.com/vdrvergara/halting-shock.git) and deploy it on Openshift.
 The instructions to deploy this application can be found in README.md.

 This demostration uses a namespace called *demo*.